Office: TJM 236

 PSYC 121 000A Introduction to Psychology (campus)

-PSYC 300 000A Contemporary Issues in Psychology (campus)
+PSYC 300 049X Contemporary Issues in Psychology (online term I)

 Kelli (Bendickson) Gardner is a native of Forest City Iowa.
 After graduating from Forest City High School in 1996, she attended Iowa State University, where she earned her B.S. in psychology in 2000, her M.S. in psychology in 2003, and completed her PhD in psychology in 2005.
 She joined Waldorf College in 2005 to establish the bachelor’s program in psychology, and came to Peru State College in 2009.